pasca-l/qiita-hrbrain/assets/README.md

+# Assets folder
-this folder is required to upload assets
+this folder is required to upload assets, for public url